phax/ph-commons/README.md

 ## News and noteworthy

-* v9.0.2 - work in progress
+* v9.0.2 - 2018-03-22
   * Made setter methods of `JAXB*Builder` final so that they can be called from derived constructors
   * Improved Java 9 compliance
   * `EJavaVersion` was changed incompatible to allow support for Java 10 and 11
   * Added `ELockType.DEPENDS` enum constant
+  * Added some more `MathHelper.toBig(Decimal|Integer)` overloads so that it can be used without thinking
-  * Different forbidden characters depending on OS - https://github.com/phax/as2-server/issues/20
+  * Different forbidden characters in filenames depending on OS - https://github.com/phax/as2-server/issues/20
 * v9.0.1 - 2018-02-01
   * Minor API adoptions
   * Updated to BouncyCastle 1.59